WorkInTheDark/FairytaleQA_QAG_System/README.md

 * ```3_RANK_QA_on_test_val.ipynb``` --> Ranking module after generating QA-pairs with the previous Notebook

 To make things easy, we have pre-processed the original storys from FairytaleQA Dataset for QAG and stored them under ```./QAG_Generation_E2E/data/input_for_QAG```.
 In each pre-processed story file, each line is a section of the story.
-(A section is determined by human coders which contains multiple paragraphs).
-So you can directly run ```2_Generate_QA_pairs_with_our_QAG_system.ipynb``` without the need to pre-process original story books by yourself if you just wish to view the generation results on FairytaleQA Dataset.
-(But you still need to get the model checkpoint below)
+(A section is determined by human coders which contains multiple paragraphs)

+Thus, you may directly run ```2_Generate_QA_pairs_with_our_QAG_system.ipynb``` without the need to pre-process original story books by yourself if you just wish to view the generation results on FairytaleQA Dataset.
+(But you still need to get the model checkpoint below).
+Also, you may directly use the pre-processed story data to test your own QAG systems.

 Here are the model checkpoints that being used in the end-to-end QAG Notebook and the Ranking Module Notebook:
 * BART QG model: https://drive.google.com/file/d/16z6yOBv6JNm5eX5wmPTGSHqKf3NGMFDI/view?usp=sharing